devtank-ltd/osm-ansible/README.md

 ### Controlling LXC

-Note: creating, provisioning, and deleting containers is covered in the "Ansible" section.
+Note: creating and deleting containers is covered in the "Ansible" section.
 The LXC containers are not managed by LXC itself.
 Each container must be explictly instantiated which it's config file.
 The script `/opt/devtank/start-containers.sh` will start all containers which are not already running.
 This is called at boot with a drop-in config for `lxc.service` defined in `/etc/systemd/system/lxc.service.d/start-containers.conf`.